 How long have you been in the insurance industry and how has the industry changed?

 I have been in the insurance industry for more than 20 years now.
 During the pandemic, the insurance industry’s relevance has deepened.
 In the retail consumers’ market, the innate need to be protected during difficult times has gone through a step change.

 Also, as consumers, we have seen waves of technology, and some have been more pervasive than others.
 We started to see digital players entering our lives on the phone and mind space.
 For consumers, the pandemic has put everything on mobile including insurance.

 Could you describe what transformation is for your role and how does that translate to AIA?

 For me, transformation is taking a piece of work and trying to make it better, with a foundation built on a distributed computing model.
 What we are trying to do from a transformation perspective is to move from a host-based or single, monolithic piece into a distributed computing model.

 What this means is breaking up a big piece of work into a grid and making sure all parts are working together.
 The digital transformation of AIA is to make it simpler, faster, more connected, and most importantly, make sure the consumer knows you are there for them.

 What’s the metric that AIA as a company (including its shareholders) use to measure or say we are going in the right direction?

 Our Group CEO and President, Lee Yuan Siong, sees that technology is at the centre of this evolution in the industry.
 We have an exhaustive set of metrics for our Technology, Digital and Analytics (TDA) strategy.

 A steering committee which meets Lee Yuan Siong and all the executives track the progress every two months so that there are enough checks and balances.
-Every country market has its own steering committee.

 There is also a KPI around end-of-life, modern applications, automation, AI-enabled transactions etc. and all these metrics get checked every month at the highest level within the company’s market.